hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 └── Mirrors (optional)
     └── Each hosts its own /.well-known/stack pointing back to Root Rules
-The Root defines the topic.
+Root defines the topic.

 Mirrors cannot override the Root.

-Mirrors may add context — never redefine the topic identity.
+Mirrors may add — never redefine.

 4. The Five Anchors (Full Definitions)
 4.1 /type — What KIND of thing is this topic?